backupbrew/switchbrew/Homebrew ABI.md

 #### OverrideService

 The NRO loader should be able to steal handles from more priliveged processes.
-In this case, the homebrew should use this handle instead of the normal one.
+In this case, homebrew should use this handle instead of the normal one.

-Homebrew should allow up to 32 service overrides.
+Homebrew should allow at least 32 service overrides.

 Note: Overridden service handles should not be converted to domains or closed.
 If they are domain, they should be converted to sessions before